 There's still not a week that goes by that Liz and I don't talk about a movie, an album, a book or an art exhibit -- and grow closer because of it.
 We've learned about each other's limits through the stuff we've disagreed on (Salvador Dalí in general; The Goat (Or, Who is Sylvia?) at ACT) and we've had several-hours-long debates over the very meaning of love and why we each process it differently (The Time Traveler's Wife, the Spike Jonze film Her).
 We've split in two over Matthew Barney, and come back together through Beyoncé.
 We still think Jeff Koons is a schmuck.

-And wouldn't you know it, this little girl and I were at the SFMOMA the other week, looking at the permanent collection, when we turned the corner and beheld in all its garish glory: Michael Jackson and Bubbles.
+And wouldn't you know it, she and I were at the SFMOMA the other week, looking at the permanent collection, when we turned the corner and beheld in all its garish glory: Michael Jackson and Bubbles.
 I waited for her response, and sure enough, there came the laugh: a younger, higher-pitched version of the same loud, confused laugh my wife let out 15 years ago.

 “What in the heck,” my daughter asked, pointing at the sculpture, “is the purpose of this being here?!”